 - Write as you feel, and then step away so you can return to your episode through the benefit of hindsight.

 And one last thing: Before I end this article, I’d like to share my mantra which I repeat to aspiring authors, but which works well with any type of content: If you take pleasure in creating your episode, your listeners will take pleasure in listening to it!

-Ingrid has created “J’Écris un Roman”, an online writing school that allows you not only to write books but also to find your magic pen in order to create content with staying power!
+Ingrid has created “J’Écris un Roman”, an online writing school that allows you to not only write books but also to find your magic pen in order to create powerful content!
 To learn more, visit her website: https://jecrisunroman.frIndependentsprofessionals